paul-jean/paul-jean.github.io/_posts/2017-09-09-babydata-04-blog-post-bottle-feedings.md

 ![babydata-04-blog-post-bottle-feedings_23.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_23.gif)

-It\[CloseCurlyQuote]s easier to see the structure of the data if I transpose it and view just a few entries:
+It's easier to see the structure of the data if I transpose it and view just a few entries:

 ![babydata-04-blog-post-bottle-feedings_25.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_25.gif)

 ![babydata-04-blog-post-bottle-feedings_26.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_26.gif)

-The fields I\[CloseCurlyQuote]m interested in are the date/time of the feeding, and how much Toby ate.
-So I\[CloseCurlyQuote]ll filter just those fields:
+The fields I'm interested in are the date/time of the feeding, and how much Toby ate.
+So I'll filter just those fields:

 ![babydata-04-blog-post-bottle-feedings_28.gif](../../../assets/2017/09/09/babydata-04-blog-post-bottle-feedings-600px/babydata-04-blog-post-bottle-feedings_28.gif)